palankai/pyrs-swagger/docs/codestyle.rst

 The first for python core packages like sys, os, json.

 The second for 3rd party packages.
-Be aware psycopg2, six, python-dateutil are 3rd should be in this group even if these are almost core packages.
+Be aware psycopg2, six and python-dateutil are 3rd pary packages, should be in this group even if these are *almost* core packages.

 The third group for import from same project.